vacuumlabs/react-custom-validation/README.md

 add and remove fields).
 The user is encouraged to review the code of example 3 if they want to create more complex validated forms.

-## Basic Usage
+## Example

 Let us start with a simple registration form that contains three validated
 fields: email, password and repeated password.
-The corresponding React component code without validations could be as follows:
+The corresponding code without validations can look as follows:

 ```javascript
 class RegistrationForm extends React.Component {